UmbHost/Our.Umbraco.Forms.uCaptcha/README.md

 # Our.Umbraco.Forms.uCaptcha

+## THIS REPOSITORY IS FOR UMBRACO V13, FOR UMBRACO V17+ PLEASE GO HERE ---> https://github.com/UmbHost/Umbraco.Community.Forms.uCaptcha <---

 A simple to use and integrate captcha plugin for Umbraco Forms which supports [hCaptcha](https://www.hcaptcha.com/), [reCaptcha](https://developers.google.com/recaptcha/) and [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/).

 ## Getting started